1

 5 Biostatistics: Not applicable given manuscript type

-7 Language: This is a concise/well-written review
+7 Language: The is a concise/well written editorial

 8 Caveats or drawbacks: None